microsoft/Broadcast-Development-Kit-Web-UI/README.md

-# Project (WIP)
+# Meeting App for the Broadcast Protocols for Teams (WIP)

-This repository contains a sample Web UI for the [Broadcasts Protocols for Teams](https://github.com/microsoft/Teams-Broadcast-Extension) solution, developed as a single page application (SPA) in React and TypeScript.
+This repository contains a sample Web UI for the [Broadcast Protocols for Teams](https://github.com/microsoft/Teams-Broadcast-Extension) solution, developed as a single page application (SPA) in React and TypeScript.

 ## Exploring the repository